RTRC4/ucl_project/README.md

 Training period and moving window
 For each quarter, a twenty year moving window is used to build the models and make the predictions.
 Predictions are also built for each month of the quarter.
+The predictions for the first, second and third month of the quarter are defined as the M1, M2, and M3 predictions respectively.
 For instance, suppose you wish to nowcast the quarterly reported EPS for the stocks of the S&P 500 for Q1 2020.
 The twenty years worth of data preceding January 2020 would be used as the training data while the data for January, February, and March 2020 would be used as the testing data.
 The training data would be split with the first 80% used as training data while the final 20% would be used as validation.
+Predictions would then be made at the end of January (M1), end of February (M2), and end of March (M3).

 Feature screening
 Given the high dimensionality of the feature space, an efficient feature screening